Vegetable Manchurian Recipe | Learn how to make Restaurant Style Mixed Vegetable Manchurian in Indo Chinese flavors

 Manchurian is a popular Indo Chinese Snack with vegetable balls fried or baked tossed in spicy, tangy Chinese sauces is one of the most popular Indo-Chinese starter(dry) or a main dish(gravy).

 There are many variations of Manchurian.
 Gobhi/Cauliflower Manchurian, Mushroom Manchurian, Baby Corn Manchurian.
+You can make the variations with the same sauce recipe.

 How to make Vegetable Manchurian